epogrebnyak/aloh/docs/formulas.en.md

 t = 1, ... n_{days}
 $$

+Note: in Python implementation we the first index is zero.

 **0.2** Let `p` denote index of product.
 For 4 products we shall have:

 $$